When You Look Me in the Eyes

 "When You Look Me in the Eyes" is a song by the American pop rock band Jonas Brothers.
 The song was released as the fourth and final single from their self-titled second album, on December 28, 2007.
 In the United Kingdom, it was released as a double-A side with "Burnin' Up".

 An earlier version of the song, featuring different lyrics and production, was released in 2005 on Nick Jonas' debut album, Nicholas Jonas.

 The band's When You Look Me in the Eyes Tour was named after the song, their most current single at the time of the tour.
 The song was released as the first single on the band's third album A Little Bit Longer in Japan, re-titled in Japanese as "Mitsumeau Koi" (見つめあう恋, "Love Is Watching Each Other").
-The song was featured on the album Now: The Hits of Spring 2008 in Australia.

 Background and composition

 "When You Look Me in the Eyes", according to About.com's Bill Lamb, "avoids wallowing in cliche by featuring the ever-present youthful energy of Nick and Joe Jonas sharing vocals.
 Turning the song into a vocal duet lifts this record well above banality."